ibm-cloud-docs/apps/ts_apps.md

   ```
   buildpack: https://github.com/Sing-Li/bluemix-bp-meteor
   ```
-  * If you deploy your application from the command prompt, use the `cf push` command and specify your custom buildpack by using the **-b** option.
+  * If you deploy your application from the command prompt, use the `ibmcloud cf push` command and specify your custom buildpack by using the **-b** option.
 For example:
     ```
-	cf push appname -p app_path -b https://github.com/Sing-Li/bluemix-bp-meteor
+	ibmcloud cf push appname -p app_path -b https://github.com/Sing-Li/bluemix-bp-meteor
 	```